Healthy Homes Assessment Makara Beach

 Makara Beach Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere to allow surface, rain and underground water to flow, and to prevent it from getting into the building.
-When it is damp and moisture, it’s typically the things you don’t notice that could be a huge problem and cause damage to your investment as well as affecting your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface as well as groundwater to move and also stop it from getting into the building.
+When it concerns damp and moisture it’s often the things you don’t notice that could be a huge problem that can cause damage to your investment as well as affecting the tenant’s health.

-Rental properties must be equipped with efficient drainage to remove floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure that the water has a proper place to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Properties that are rented must be equipped with effective drainage for the removal of storm water, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water has a location to go and that it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to prevent water ingress, if the rental has an enclosed gap between floorboards and ground, a ground water barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between floorboards and surface, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-An underground moisture barrier typically a polythene sheet laid over the ground to stop any moisture in the ground from accumulating into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the building.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection